lucasviga/lucasviga/README.md

-# Lucas Viga
+# Lucas Viga - Frontend Software Developer

 "Learn something every day" #NeverStopLearning

 - I've been working at Grupo ClickIP in Manaus.
-- I'm a developer front-end: React JS and React Native.

-I've been studying: React, NextJS and Unit Tests.
+I’ve been working as a developer for more than 2 years.
+During this time, I’ve been developing with theses techs: React JS/Native, Next JS, JS and TS, Chakra UI, CSS in JS (Stitches, Styled Components) and Unit and end-to-end tests.

 <!-- [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/lucasviga/github-readme-stats) -->

 <!--